Best slide viewers for 2022

 • Cardboard construction

 This super-simple setup includes an LED panel in its base and a platform with a hole in the top.
 Turn on the light, insert the film, put your smartphone’s camera in the hole and you’re ready to view slides and film.
 It accepts mounted slides, as well as film strips.
-You can view both color and -and-white images.
+You can view both color and black-and-white images.

 The companion app offers some basic editing features, so you can tweak the image before you save it.
 You can also use other scanning apps to capture the images if you’d prefer different software.

 The whole thing is made from cardboard, so it’s not meant for heavy duty work.
 That does, however, make it extremely easy to lug around because it’s so light.
-The whole thing collapses down into a small box for easy transport.
+The whole thing collapses into a small box for easy transport.

 Best light box: LitEnergy Rechargeable Battery Powered Tracing Light Box